Drug Addiction Resources

 - Phoenix House – One of the country’s best known anti-drug organizations, running 120 programs in 11 states, this famed nonprofit facility works to treat and prevent substance abuse among lower income adults and adolescents without demanding the exorbitant fees required by ritzier rehabs.

-- The National Alliance on Mental Illness and Mental Health America – These to organizations are allied together of nonprofit, self-help support organizations for patients and families dealing with a variety of mental disorders.
-Both have State and local affiliates throughout the country and may be especially helpful for patients with comorbid conditions.
+- The National Alliance on Mental Illness and Mental Health America – These organizations are allied together of nonprofit, self-help support organizations for patients and families dealing with a variety of mental disorders.
+Both have State and local affiliates throughout the country and maybe especially helpful for patients with comorbid conditions.

 Addiction Blogs and Publications